1. What are reports?

 In the General Options box, you specify basic settings such as title, creation time, reporting period, and so on:

 Under Context / Search Filters you will find the usual filter options, depending on the selected report.
-Then save the report to return to the list of your scheduled reports.
+Then save the schedule to return to the list of your scheduled reports.

-In the list you will also find information about the last time the report was generated/sent, if there was an error, when it will be generated/sent the next time and some more (slightly shortened here):
+In the list you will also find information about the last time the report was generated/sent, if there was an error, when it will be generated/sent the next time and some more information (shown slightly abbreviated here):

-Entries in the list are managed using the five icons at the top of the list:
+Entries in the list are managed using the five icons at the beginning of an entry:

 Edit report settings